Multi-Cell Random Beamforming: Achievable Rate and Degrees of Freedom Region: Degrees of freedom region in multi-cell Random Beamforming: high-SNR analysis

 \subsection{Single-Cell Case}

-First, we investigate the DoF for the achievable sum rate in the single-cell RBF case without the ICI.
+First, we investigate the DoF for the achievable sum-rate in the single-cell RBF case without the ICI.
 We drop the cell index $c$ for brevity.
-In the single-cell case, the DoF region collapses to a line, bounded by 0 and $d_{RBF}^*(\alpha)$, where $d_{RBF}^*(\alpha)\geq 0$ denotes the maximum DoF achievable for the RBF sum rate.
+In the single-cell case, the DoF region collapses to a line, bounded by 0 and $d_{RBF}^*(\alpha)$, where $d_{RBF}^*(\alpha)\geq 0$ denotes the maximum DoF achievable for the RBF sum-rate.

 We define the achievable DoF for single-cell RBF with a given pair of $\alpha$ and $M$ as

 since $\eta=\rho/M$.
 Thus, we have $d_{RBF}^*(\alpha)$ = $\displaystyle\max_{M\in\{ 1, \cdots, N_T\}}{d_{RBF}(\alpha,M)}$ for a given $\alpha\geq 0$.
 We first characterize $d_{RBF}(\alpha,M)$ in the following lemma. \begin{lemma} Assuming $K=\Theta(\rho^{\alpha})$, the DoF of single-cell RBF with $M\leq N_T$ orthogonal transmit beams is given by \begin{subnumcases}{d_{RBF}(\alpha,M) =} \frac{\alpha M}{M-1}, & $0\leq \alpha\leq M-1$, \\ M, & $\alpha > M-1$. \end{subnumcases} \end{lemma} \begin{proof} Please refer to Appendix \ref{sec_app:theoDoF single-cell}. \end{proof}